CS-433/ml-project-2-novae-2/README.md

 **Lab**: [Entrepreneurship and Technology Commercialization Chair](https://www.epfl.ch/labs/entc/), EPFL

 ## Abstract
 Despite providing a publicly accessible definition of novelty, the United State's Patents and Trademarks Office (USPTO) receives tens of thousands of non-compliant utility applications every year.
-This paper provides information regarding the non-linear correlations between a patent's data and its novelty.
+This paper provides information regarding the non-linear correlations between a patent application's data and its novelty.
 Depending on the use case, both shallow and deep neural networks were employed to extrapolate these meaningful remarks.

 ## Repository content